peteroupc/CBOR-Java/api/com.upokecenter.cbor.JSONOptions.ConversionKind.md

 JSON numbers are decoded to CBOR using the full precision given in the JSON text.
 This may involve numbers being converted to arbitrary-precision integers or decimal numbers, where appropriate.
-The distinction between positive and negative zero is preserved.
 ### Double
     public static final JSONOptions.ConversionKind Double JSON numbers are decoded to CBOR as their closest-rounded approximation as 64-bit binary floating-point numbers.
-The distinction between positive and negative zero is preserved.
+(In some cases, numbers extremely close to zero may underflow to positive or negative zero, and numbers of extremely large magnitude may overflow to infinity.).
 ### IntOrFloat
     public static final JSONOptions.ConversionKind IntOrFloat A JSON number is decoded to CBOR either as a CBOR integer (major type 0 or